Samuy93/sfdc-web-app/README.md

 # sfdc-web-app
-Simple boilerplate for a web app and develop locally within VF.
+Local development of a simple web app within VF.

 # login.config.js
 Use this file for login credentials to salesforce org.